metabrainz/musicbrainz-server/INSTALL.md

     permissions):

         local   all    all    trust

-    By default, the password for the user `musicbrainz` should be `muscibrainz`, as stated in the `lib/DBDefs.pm`.
+    By default, the password for the user musicbrainz should be "musicbrainz", as stated in lib/DBDefs.pm.
 You can change it with `psql`:

         postgres=# ALTER USER musicbrainz UNENCRYPTED PASSWORD 'musicbrainz'

     Note that a running PostgreSQL will pick up changes to configuration files